vstinner/vstinner.github.io/draft/c-api_hide_impl_detail.rst

 `PEP: Hide implementation details in the C API
 <https://mail.python.org/archives/list/python-ideas@python.org/thread/6XATDGWK4VBUQPRHCRLKQECTJIPBVNJQ/>`__.

-Abstract:

-    Modify the C API to remove implementation details.
-Add an opt-in option to compile C extensions to get the old full API with implementation details.

-    (...)

-    Reference counting may be emulated in a future implementation for backward compatibility.

-The plan is made of multiple small steps:

-* Step 1: Split ``Include/`` into subdirectories
-* Step 2: Add an opt-in API option to tools building packages
-* Step 3: First pass of implementation detail removal
-* Step 4: Switch the default API to the new restricted python API.
-* Step 5: Continue Step 3: remove even more implementation details.
+The idea is to add an opt-in option to distutils to build an extension module with a new C API, remove implementation details from the new C API, and maybe later switch to the new C API by default.

 September
 ---------

-I discussed my idea at the CPython core dev sprint (at Instagram, California).
-The idea was liked by most (if not all) core developers who are fine with a minor performance slowdown (caused by replacing macros with function calls).
+I discussed my C API change ideas at the CPython core dev sprint (at Instagram, California).
+The ideas were liked by most (if not all) core developers who are fine with a minor performance slowdown (caused by replacing macros with function calls).

 I wrote `A New C API for CPython
 <https://vstinner.github.io/new-python-c-api.html>`_ blog post about these